-The Company is focusing on two new risk categories being Cyber security and Climate change risks.
+The Company is focusing on two new risk categories being Cyber security and Sustainability.

-Following the COVID-19 pandemic together with the increased use of technology, the risk of cyber attacks increased drastically, which led to the inclusion of Cyber risk as one of the Company's risk categories in the risk register.
+Following the COVID-19 pandemic together with the increased use of technology, the risk of cyber-attacks increased drastically, which led to the inclusion of Cyber risk as one of the Company's risk categories in the risk register.

-Another risk on which the Company is focusing is Climate change risk.
+Another set of risks on which the Company is focusing are Sustainability risks.
 This is becoming a very important topic worldwide with regulators starting to provide more attention to the topic.
-As a result the Company is working on analysing the impact of climate change from a risk management perspective.
+As a result, the Company is working on analysing the impact of climate change from a risk management perspective.